Whether you're a long-term resident of Beijing or just stopping by, the city's tour operators have something for everyone.

 Walking is the best way to discover a city’s hidden nooks and crannies, and there's certainly a few to be explored around Beijing's labyrinth of hutongs.
 It's easy to lose your way, so aptly named The Hutong, as well as Bespoke, Newman and China Culture Center have a range of different tours available for those keen to get a feel for the city's traditional dwellings.

-As their name suggests, Stretch-a-Leg is all about getting those legs a-movin'.
-Founded by Beijing native Tony Chen in 2006, the expert knowledge of his experienced team of guides is indispensable in these sprawling networks of narrow streets, and a fantastic insight into the construction, history – and future – of the hutongs.
+Founded by Beijing-based historian, writer and all-round China Hand, Jeremiah Jenne, the expert knowledge of he and his experienced team of guides at Beijing by Foot is indispensable in these sprawling networks of narrow streets, and a fantastic insight into the construction, history and future of the hutongs.
+They also offer a variety of other historian-led tours across the city.

 Best for food